frrobert2/StationNotifier/README.md

 I did add an option to run amfora if you have a notification.
 I have not been ablle to test it yet.

+Besides changing

-Original Reademe from Original Version
+### Original Reademe from Original Version

 # StationNotifier
 Simple CLI notifier for Station